Montessori in the Home

 - Teacher guided discussion groups

 The family has an amazing power.
-This is why parents and teachers need to study and reflect, to understand the role of each other, and to help one another help the child.
+This is why parents and teachers need to study and reflect, to understand each other’s role, and to help one another help the child.